missionpinball/mpf-docs/mechs/flippers/eos_switches.rst

 power anyway.)

 If you wanted to program a game without EOS switches, you could do that.
-They way you'd do that is to flip from "power" to "hold" mode after a predefined time (like 30ms), rather than waiting for an EOS switch to be engaged.
+The way you'd do that is to flip from "power" to "hold" mode after a predefined time (like 30ms), rather than waiting for an EOS switch to be engaged.